mdp-toolkit/mdp-docs/binetdbn/readme.txt

-Deep Belief Network (DBN) based on binet
+Deep Belief Network (DBN) based on BiMDP
 ========================================

 written by Pietro Berkes and Niko Wilbert